Can Good lead to Evil?

 This simple and meaningful criterion - on how to judge an action as “evil” through the intention to do harm - becomes also useful for us to aid in the definition of action as being “good”.

 Based on logical negation to the statement “evil is the intent to do harm” – we get: “good is the intent to remove harm”.
 Everyone understands this.
-We call a doctor, a nurse or a medicine – as being “good”, because their action is based on removing harm.
+We call a someone like a doctor, a nurse or a medicine – as being “good”, because their action is based on removing harmful experience or suffering.

 The concept of Goodness develops further to mean not just “removing harm" but also "imparting joy”, as referred to in Eastern philosophical perspectives: